 Christmas traditions from around the world

-Christmas | XMAS
+Christmas | Seasonal Festivities

 Whether you’re celebrating a religious festival, like Hanukkah or Christmas, or secular occasion (like I do), you’re sure to have your own selection of rituals or customs that make the holiday season so special.
-The XMAS season is packed with a variety of unique iconic symbols.
+The festive season is packed with a variety of unique iconic symbols.

-🇦🇺 Australia XMAS
+🇦🇺 Australia

 A traditional meal includes a turkey dinner, with ham, and pork.
 A flaming Christmas plum pudding is added for dessert.
 In the Australian gold rushes, Christmas puddings often contained a gold nugget.
 Today a small favor or silver coin is baked inside.
 Whoever finds this knows they will enjoy good luck.
 Another treat are Mince Pies.